 In addition to the risks addressed above in "- The trading price of our Class B common stock may be volatile, and you could lose all or part of your investment," our Class B common stock may be subject to extreme volatility that is seemingly unrelated to the underlying performance of our business.
 Recently, companies with comparable public floats and initial public offering sizes have experienced instances of extreme stock price run-ups followed by rapid price declines, and such stock price volatility was seemingly unrelated to the respective company's underlying performance.
 Although the specific cause of such volatility is unclear, our anticipated public float may amplify the impact the actions taken by a few stockholders have on the price of our Class B common stock, which may cause the price of our Class B common stock to deviate, potentially significantly, from a price that better reflects the underlying performance of our business.
 Should our Class B common stock experience run-ups and declines that are seemingly unrelated to our actual or expected operating performance and financial condition or prospects, prospective investors may have difficulty assessing the rapidly changing value of our Class B common stock.
-In addition, investors of shares of our Class B common stock may experience losses, which may be material, if the price of our Class B common stock declines after this offering or if such investors purchase shares of our Class B common stock prior to any price decline.
+In addition, investors of shares of our Class B common stock declines after this offering or if such investors purchase shares of our Class B common stock prior to any price decline.